max4211/breakout_game/README.md

 Known Bugs:
 - Collisions do not perform as expected (rare)
 - Paddle can go off the screen (no bounds check)
+- You can play over splash screen, glitches occur
+- IOException for new files (should use different writer, create file if not exists)

 Extra credit:
 - Level generation class, trivial adjustment to play infinitely
     - Run LevelGenerator with max level set appropriately, then play game

 ### Notes/Assumptions
 - Assumed that design was more important than functionality.
 - Assumed that scenes were the best base jfx node (in hindsight, panes might have been better).
 - Power ups assumed to be able to take the form of cheat keys.
+- Paddle deflection dynamically calculated based on where intersection occurs

 ### Impressions
 - Challenging and rewarding first project.